-I found Bob Ross painting classes near me and I excitedly signed my daughter and I up.
+I found Bob Ross painting classes near me and I excitedly signed up along with my daughter.
 We both love creating our own art.
 I miss Bob Ross and could watch his show all day but I still feel like I need a little one-on-one coaching.
 Bob’s lessons are so timeless, his voice is soothing, happy and mesmerizing.
 This has to be why his shows are still loved by kids today.
 How he dreamt up a beautiful landscape and made it come to life all in a 30 minute show.
 It’s admirable.

 I’m comfortable with DIY projects, stenciling and decorating my home.
 But oil on canvas seems so intimidating.
 So when I saw a Bob Ross Certified paint class in my area…I immediately signed up my 14 year old daughter and off we went for a fun night together.

 Here is what I learned about Bob’s process…and myself.

 We took our 1st Bob Ross CRI® Paint Class

 Or you could interpret this as: “I set low expectations for myself”.
 This is because I remember my lifelong attempts at painting an oil-on-canvas — they weren’t pretty.
 I fully expected my painting to look like something I produced as a 3 year old in preschool.